CAA381/hands-on/exercises/A2/README.md

 * In the new pane, enter the git url `http://cloudl000024.wdf.sap.corp:8080/teched/caa381` as project repository.

 By default, the multibranch pipelines will execute the pipeline for all branches of our repository.
 This is usually the desired behavior.
-However, since we are using a joint git repository in this hands-on session, we need to make sure that our build server does not start start executing the pipelines of our co-participants.
+However, since we are using a joint git repository in this hands-on session, we need to make sure that our build server does not start executing the pipelines of our co-participants.
 We can do this by limiting the build job to our branch only:

 * Find the `Behaviors` section
 * Click on the button `Add`